A statistical physics framework for optimal learning: Theoretical framework

 where we have dropped the head index, and $g(\cdot)$ is a nonlinearity (e.g., $g(z)=\operatorname{erf}(z/\sqrt{2}))$.

 To characterize the learning process, we consider a cost function of the form

-where we have introduced the loss function $\ell$, and the regularization function $\tilde g$, which typically penalizes large values of the parameter norms.
-Note that the functional form of $\ell(\cdot)$ in Eq.~\eqref{def:empirical_risk} implicitly contains details of the problem, including the network architecture, the specific loss function used, and the shape of the target function.
+where we have introduced the loss function $\ell$, and the regularization function $\tilde g$.
+Note that the functional form of $\ell(\cdot)$ in \eqref{def:empirical_risk} implicitly contains details of the problem, including the network architecture, the specific loss function used, and the target function.
 Additionally, it may contain adaptive hyperparameters and controls on architectural features.
 When considering a TS setting, the loss takes the form